AfsanehShamsaddini/Resume-Classification/README.md

 Resumes exemplify unstructured data, presenting various formats, text arrangements, and category headings.
 With no universally accepted resume layout, each resume may adopt its own unique style and structure.
 Establishing a resume classification system and extracting relevant information from these varied layouts is a formidable undertaking due to the myriad of resume designs available.

-#### .The process of analyzing data involves several key steps, including data collection, text mining, data cleaning, exploratory data analysis, and data visualization.
+#### ✔The process of analyzing data involves several key steps, including data collection, text mining, data cleaning, exploratory data analysis, and data visualization.

-#### .In this project, we focused on building a Resume Classification Model using Python and basic Natural Language Processing (NLP) techniques.
+#### ✔In this project, we focused on building a Resume Classification Model using Python and basic Natural Language Processing (NLP) techniques.
 By leveraging Python's libraries, we implemented various NLP techniques such as tokenization, lemmatization, and parts of speech tagging.

-#### .The main objective of resume classification is to analyze resume data and extract information in a machine-readable format.
+#### ✔The main objective of resume classification is to analyze resume data and extract information in a machine-readable format.
 This automated approach enables efficient storage, organization, and analysis of resume data, facilitating the identification of suitable candidates for specific job positions and requirements.

-#### .To achieve this goal, we employed different data analysis methods and utilized Machine Learning models and NLP techniques.
+#### ✔To achieve this goal, we employed different data analysis methods and utilized Machine Learning models and NLP techniques.
 This allowed us to classify resume categories and construct the Resume Classification Model.

 ## In this work, I compare different types of machine-learning algorithms.
 1. K-Nearest Neighbors